eclipse-cyclonedds/cyclonedds/docs/manual/config/network_interfaces.rst

 .. note::
   |var-project| does not mix IPv4 and IPv6 addressing.
 Therefore, all DDSI participants in
   the network must use the same addressing mode.
-When interoperating, this behaviour is the same.
+When interoperating, this behavior is the same.
 That is, it looks at either IPv4 or IPv6 addresses in the advertised address information in the SPDP and SEDP discovery protocols.

-IPv6 link-local addresses are considered undesirable because they must be published and received via the discovery mechanism (see :ref:`discovery_behaviour`).
+IPv6 link-local addresses are considered undesirable because they must be published and received via the discovery mechanism (see :ref:`discovery_behavior`).
 There is no way to determine to which interface a received link-local address is related.

 If IPv6 is requested and the selected interface has a non-link-local address, |var-project|